Amberrimell/amberrimellprofile.github.io/personalprofile.md

 As requested, please see below;

-**The results of an online Myers-Briggs test.**
+**The results of an online Myers-Briggs test:**

 According to the 16 Personalities test, I am a Defender (ISFJ-A).
 I read through the results and found them to be quite accurate.
 (16 Personalities website).

-**The results of an online learning style test**
+**The results of an online learning style test:**

 The “What’s Your Learning Style?”
 Test has shown that I am a Visual learner.
 (Education Planner website).
-I have always been a visual learner, I picture words and images in my head, and repeat them either internally or out loud to make sure they stick in my memory.
+I agree that I have always been a visual learner.
+I picture words and images in my head, and repeat them, either internally or out loud, to make sure they stick in my memory.
 I also like to type or write things out to make sure I’m really taking all the information in.

-**The results of one further online test of your choosing.**
+**The results of one further online test of your choosing:**

 The DISC Personality test results state that I am, in order of most to least, Steady, Compliant, Influential, Dominant.
 They say that ‘You are determined to achieve objectives.
 You are a clear thinker.
 You like to pursue a definite course of action.
 You respond to logic rather than emotion.’
 (DISC Personality test results page, para.
 6).
 I very much agree with these statements.